On minimally tough chordal graphs: Preliminaries

 \begin{theorem}[Berry and Bordat~\cite{article:moplexes_in_graphs}] Every noncomplete graph contains at least two moplexes. \end{theorem}

 The following proposition provides a link between simple vertices and moplexes.

 \begin{proposition} If $s$ is a simple vertex of a graph $G$, then $s$ is moplicial. \end{proposition}

-\begin{proof} Let $M$ denote the set of those vertices in $G$ whose closed neighborhood is the same as that of $s$.
-Clearly, $M$ is an inclusion-maximal clique module.
-If $G$ is complete, then $M = V(G)$ and $N(M) = \emptyset$, thus $M$ is a moplex.
-So assume that $G$ is noncomplete.
+\begin{proof} Let $M$ denote the set of vertices in $G$ whose closed neighborhood is the same as that of $s$.
+Clearly, $M$ is an inclusion-wise maximal clique module.
+If $N(M) = \emptyset$, then $M$ is a moplex and thus, $s$ is moplical.
+So we may assume that $N(M)\neq \emptyset$.
 In this case, we claim that $N(M)$ is a minimal separator in $G$.
-By \cref{claim:minseparator_characterization}, we need to show that $G-N(M)$ has at least two $N(M)$-full components.